coolsubbu/Huddl/README.md

     * Result of the Unsupervised Classification and Actions file are both imbibed into Training file.

-    * The Training File is string indexed using a Tokenizer and spllit into Train / Test using train_test_split strategy.
+    * The Training File is string indexed using a Tokenizer and split into Train / Test using train_test_split strategy.

     * a Sequential Keras model with Embedding + Convolution + LSTM (100 units) + Dense +Sigmoid is constructed